xamarin/Xamarin.Auth/GettingStarted.md

 # Getting Started

-Xamarin.Auth helps you authenticate users and store their account credentials.
-It's easy to authenticate against services that use standard authentication mechanisms such as OAuth, but can also be used for wilder services.
-The library is cross-platform so once you learn it on iOS, you're all set on Android.
+Xamarin.Auth helps you authenticate users against standard authentication mechanisms (e.g. OAuth), and store user credentials.
+It's also possible to authenticate against "wilder" services.
+The library is cross-platform, so once you learn it on iOS, you're all set on Android.